teamnovu/statamic-live-preview-nuxt/readme.md

 # Statamic Live Preview for Nuxt

-This package allows you to use a Nuxt website as Live Preview in Statamic
+This package allows you to use a Nuxt website as Live Preview in Statamic.

 ## Requirements
 This package is designed to be used in conjunction with GraphQL, utilizing the [nuxt-graphql-client](https://nuxt-graphql-client.web.app/getting-started/quick-start) package.

-## Installation
+## Installation nuxt2

 ### Add package to your nuxt app

-`yarn add @teamnovu/statamic-live-preview-nuxt`
+`yarn add @teamnovu/statamic-live-preview-nuxt@^2.0.0`

 If you are migrating from the previous statamic live preview provided by our fork, please also remove the old statamic live preview module:

 `yarn remove statamic-live-preview-nuxt`

-### Add plugin to your nuxt config
+### Add plugin to your nuxt-config

 Create a file called 'live-preview.js' in the plugins folder.